 These are not passive income strategies and you’ll need to be a little resourceful to pull it off –but they’re doable.

-Quick Ways to Make Money Online during Nomad Travels
+Quick Ways to Make Money Online While Nomad Living

 This list if for that one morning you wake up and realize you don’t have enough baht in your wallet to live out the month.
 Everybody finds themselves there, sometime.

 Whatever you do online, banking internationally usually comes with delays.
 You can mitigate those delays and get money faster with this financial service.

 TextMaster.com – Copywriting saved my life a couple times.
 On average, I earned .033 USD per word, and the work was constant.
 To date, my wife (formerly my VA) and I have filled gaps between projects with TextMaster, and we’ve made about $10k USD since I opened my account.

 In order to get paid, the minimum threshold for a withdrawal is about $55 USD.
 That’s about 3 – 4 articles.
 It takes a few days to process, but it’s quick money.

 TextMaster is a lot better than websites like iWriter because on iWriter your clients have the option to reject your work without explanation, take it, and not pay you.
 On TextMaster, you get paid if your client disappears or doesn’t approve your work after 7 business days.

 Rates on iWriter are a joke, too, and it attracts shitty clients who don’t respect you or your craft –and they usually work for equally shitty SEO companies that flood the web with garbage content.